Lawrence, son of Kemény: Early career

 Lawrence raised in the royal court of Béla IV, where he served as a courtly knight.
 The king's charter, issued on 13 April 1264, narrates his early military career since the mid-1240s, thus Lawrence was presumably born in the early 1220s.
 Accordingly, he was a page, when participated in the second royal campaign against Daniil Romanovich in order to support the claim of Rostislav Mikhailovich, Béla's son-in-law, to the throne of the Principality of Halych.
 Lawrence was among the soldiers, when Rostislav – after a military failure in the previous year – recruited many Hungarians and Poles and launched an attack against Jarosław north of Przemyśl; on August 17, 1245, his uncle Daniil Romanovich, with Cuman help, annihilated the enemy, and Rostislav had to flee again to Hungary.
 During the battle, Lawrence was seriously injured when his lower shin was pierced by a spear, but he bravely fought – "disgusted by the darkness of sluggishness" – and captured a Galician baron, who was later beheaded.
 During their flee from the battlefield, Lawrence saved the life of Rostislav by handing over his full-strength horse.

 In the upcoming years, Lawrence fought in the royal army in the war against Austria.
 He participated in the Battle of the Leitha River on 15 June 1246, where Frederick the Quarrelsome was killed.
 King Béla personally experienced and witnessed his boldness, according to his above-mentioned royal charter.
 He also took part in a campaign against Austria in 1250, when Béla made a plundering raid into Austria and Styria in the summer of 1250, in retaliation of a former Austrian incursion into Hungary.
-Lawrence was present during the sieges of Kirchschlag, Parduch and Zrinhous in the period between 1250 and 1253, when Béla launched a campaign against Moravia.
+Lawrence was present during the sieges of Kirchschlag, Sparbach (Parduch) and Gerhaus (Grinhous; present-day a borough of Rohrau, Austria) in the period between 1250 and 1253, when Béla launched a campaign against Austria then Moravia.

 Becoming one of the barons of the realm, Lawrence was installed as Master of the horse from 1258 to 1259.
 Beside that, he also served as ispán of Győr County in the same period.
 However, soon, he was given an important task at the opposite part of the realm.
 Rostislav Mikhailovich invaded Bulgaria with Hungarian assistance in 1259.
 In the following year, Rostislav left his duchy to join the campaign of his father-in-law, Béla IV against Bohemia.
 Taking advantage of Rostislav's absence, Bulgarian Emperor Konstantin Tih broke into his realm and reoccupied Vidin.
 He also sent an army to attack the Banate of Severin, but the arriving Hungarian commander, Lawrence, fought the invaders off.
 Lawrence ordered the hanging of several Bulgarian prisoners of war along the Danube.
+Lawrence, thus, did not participate in the Battle of Kressenbrunn which had taken place at the same time, and his contingent withdrew significant forces from the royal army.
 Following his victory, Lawrence restored Hungarian suzerainty over the Banate of Severin after a few years of Bulgarian influence.
 For his merits, Béla IV made him Ban of Severin in 1260.